MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

 It's in the list because NeCTAR limit you to a maximum of 30.
-Which means that you have to share them around if you have lots of instances!
+Which means that you have to share them around if you have lots of computers running different applications!

 -- *Slide* --